jundalisay/superb/content/en/research/kepler/harmony/book-3/chapter-03.md

-C h a p t e r III
+---
+heading: Chapter 3

-The Harmonic Means, and the Trinity of Consonant Sounds.
+title: "The Harmonic Means, and the Trinity of Consonant Sounds"
+description: "My Mysterium Cosmographicum explained the order of the 5 solids in the world"
+image: /covers/harmony.jpg
+weight: 4
+author: Johannes Kepler
+icon: /icons/kepler.png
+---

 Method of establishing any mean as musical in the opinion of the ancients.

 It is superfluous to define harmonic proportion as that in which, 3 numbers being placed in their natural order, the amounts by which one of a pair of neighbors exceeds the other are in the same proportion as the outer numbers.
 Thus in the numbers 3, 4, and 6 the greatest, 6, is twice the smallest, 3; and simig - " » - 4- larly the difference, 2, between the two greater neigh­ bors, 4,6, is twice the difference, 1, between the two smaller